mishi-01/jekyll-now/biomechanical-data.md

 ---

 ### BIOMECHANICAL TESTING
-Collection of Data: Force Required to Pierce through Porcine Skin Samples

-Development of a Testing Protocol and Associated Apparatus
+Collection of Data: Force Required to Pierce through Porcine Skin Samples - Development of a Testing Protocol and Associated Apparatus

 ![alt text](http://mishi-01.github.io/images/x.PNG)
-The various Instrons used throughout a year of trial-and-error mechanical testing
+*The various Instrons used throughout a year of trial-and-error mechanical testing*

 In an effort to collect data most representative of incising human tissue, porcine skin samples were used to mimic the human's epigastric region.
 However, simply laying a slab of greasy pig skin on top of an Instron is neither sanitary, nor effective due to its, well, ridiculous amount of grease.
 Applying a downward force via the Instron would simply cause the sample to jiggle across the stage, resulting in erroneous data.